 The study said that, considering a relatively low traffic volume, a single-track shuttle train with alternating operation in both directions would provide sufficient capacity to address the predicted traffic volume over the next 42 years.

-The rail link’s estimated design, plan and build time would be 15.5 years, costing around C$1.675 billion to construct and C$8.7 billion to operate each year.
+The rail link’s estimated design, plan and build time would be 15.5 years, costing around C$1.675 billion to construct and C$8.7 million to operate each year.

 This estimated cost is cheaper than the $2 billion construction cost of a single-lane road tunnel.
 The rail link also has a better benefit cost ratio, according to the report, which also recommends financing the project through a public-private partnership.